NemoTravel/nemo.travel.frontend/docs/pickMeUp/pickMeUp_readme.md

 Author - Nazar Mokrynskyi

-Authot, polished it with rasp and kicked some new features - Boris Sobolevskyi
+Author that polished it with rasp and kicked in some new features - Boris Sobolevskyi

 Based on DatePicker by Stefan Petre